aaravmaloo/apm/docs/index.md

 ## Why APM?

 - **Zero-Knowledge Architecture** — Your master password never leaves your machine.
-The vault is encrypted with Argon2id + AES-256-GCM and protected by HMAC-SHA256 integrity signatures.
+The vault is encrypted with Argon2id plus an AEAD cipher (`AES-256-GCM` or `XChaCha20-Poly1305`) and protected by HMAC-SHA256 integrity signatures.
 - **25+ Secret Types** — Passwords, TOTP, API keys, SSH keys, certificates, banking, medical records, legal contracts, documents with file attachments, and more — each with a structured schema.
 - **Multi-Cloud Sync** — Native support for Google Drive, GitHub, and Dropbox.
 Your vault is uploaded as an encrypted blob; providers never see plaintext.
 - **AI-Agent Integration** — Built-in MCP (Model Context Protocol) server lets AI assistants like Claude, Cursor, and Windsurf read and manage vault entries with permission-scoped, token-based access.